BrandonSteffan/POD/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.

+## !!
+To make the app work you need to create a picture-data.service.ts file using the content of the picture-data.service_example.ts file with your own Nasa api key

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.